ENIB-Community/Hugo-ENIB-Template/README.md

     * Scroll down to the "GitHub Pages" section.
     * Select the source branch (commonly gh-pages) and folder (/root or /docs) where your site will be published from.

 2. Use GitHub Actions Workflow.
 The Hugo site's repository contains a directory named .github, and within it, another directory named workflows.
-This directory contains a YAML file (e.g., main.yml) for the GitHub Action workflow.
+This directory contains a YAML file for the GitHub Action workflow.

 Commit and Push the Workflow File
 Commit and push these changes to your repository.
 This action will trigger the workflow and deploy your site to